Back to regulations

 Overview

 If you work in California or apply for a job there, your employer cannot use AI or automated systems in ways that discriminate against you.
 This covers hiring, promotions, pay, scheduling, and any other employment decision.
 The rules apply to any employer with 5 or more employees.
-If AI tools screen out people with disabilities, the employer must offer reasonable alternatives.
+Where AI tools screen out people with disabilities, the employer may need to offer reasonable alternatives.
 Companies that test their AI for bias can use those results as evidence in their defense, but testing is not technically mandatory.
 You can file a complaint with the California Civil Rights Department or sue directly.

 This is an AI-specific state law.